pgbarletta/locuaz/docs/source/tutorialsimple.rst

 Now the protocol will create the working directory folder.
-In this folder, the progress of the protocol will be written on the nb.log file and folders corresponding to each epochs and iterations will be created in this directory.
+In this folder, the progress of the protocol will be written on the nb.log file and folders corresponding to each epochs and branches will be created in this directory.